cxindy/cxindy/README.md

-👋 Hi, I’m Cindy!
+👋 Hi, I’m Cindy! <br>
-👀 A DevOps Consultant who has a keen interest in Web Development.
+👩🏻‍💻 A DevOps Consultant who has a keen interest in Web Development. <br>
-🐈 Cats Lover and thriller reader
+🐈 Cats lover and thriller reader <br>
-🤭 Currently trying out everything tbh
+💻 Currently trying out everything tbh <br>

 <!---
 cxindy/cxindy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.